Phil Fearon and Galaxy (album)

-Phil Fearon and Galaxy is the eponymous debut album by Phil Fearon & Galaxy, released in 1984, by Ensign Records in the UK and Island Records in Europe and North America.
+Phil Fearon and Galaxy is the debut album by Phil Fearon & Galaxy, released in 1984, by Ensign Records in the UK and Island Records in Europe and North America.
 The albums includes several successful singles, with "Dancing Tight", "What Do I Do?" and "Everybody's Laughing" charting in the top 10 of the UK Singles Chart.
 The album was also successful, peaking at number 8 on the Albums Chart.